 An attacker is able to forge a YAML file to execute remote commands and can thereby exfiltrate sensitive data from the ephemeral container.

-For example, the following malicious content resides inside the YAML file. and are the IP address and the TCP port of the attacker’s address, ready to receive exfiltrated data.
+For example, the following malicious content resides inside the YAML file.

 ---